 Conan can be installed in many Operating Systems.
-It is extensively used and tested in Windows, Linux (different distros), OSX, and also actively used in FreeBSD and Solaris SunOS, but it has been reported to work in other systems too.
+It has been extensively used and tested in Windows, Linux (different distros), OSX, and is also actively used in FreeBSD and Solaris SunOS.
+There are also several additional operating systems on which it has been reported to work.

-- The preferred and strongly recommended way to install conan is from PyPI, the Python Package Index,
+- The preferred and strongly recommended way to install Conan is from PyPI, the Python Package Index, using the

-- There are other available installers for different systems, which might come with a bundled python interpreter, so it is not necessary to install python first.
-Please note that some of these installers might have some limitations, specially those created with pyinstaller (like Windows exe & Linux deb).
+- There are other available installers for different systems, which might come with a bundled python interpreter, so that you don’t have to install python first.
+Note that some of these installers might have some limitations, especially those created with pyinstaller (such as Windows exe & Linux deb).

 Install with pip (recommended)¶

 pip, you need Python>=3.6 distribution installed on your machine.

 Python 2 has been deprecated on January 1st, 2020 by the Python maintainers and from Conan 1.49 it will not be possible to run Conan with Python 2.7, and at least Python>=3.6 will be required.
 See Python 2 Removal Notice for details.

 $ pip install conan

 - Make sure that your pip installation matches your Python>=3.6 version.
 Lower Python versions will not work.

 - In Linux, you may need sudo permissions to install Conan globally.